deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 "Jesus."
 Allison rasped.
 She coughed, and frowned at the red spatter on her palm.
 “We’d better get our asses somewhere with a hospital, huh?” she croaked.

-"Yeah, uh...
-I’ve got… bad news on that front."
+"Yeah, uh...I’ve got… bad news on that front."
 Julian revealed.

 "What?"